mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - If the combination of the original SQL statement and the modifications added to it by readwritesplit exceed the maximum packet size (16777213 bytes), the causal read will not be attempted and a non-causal read is done instead.
+  This applies only to text protocol queries as the binary protocol queries use a different synchronization mechanism.

 ### `causal_reads_timeout`